 Blue Lake Four Day Guided Walk

 The best way to explore the world-renowned Blue Lake in the heart of the Nelson Lakes National Park is to take our four-day Blue Lake guided walk.
-This walk is designed for people with intermediate fitness levels and is the easiest of our trips through the Nelson Lakes.
+This walk is designed for people with intermediate fitness levels and are comfortable walking on un-groomed tracks for extended periods of time

 Blue Lake or Rotomairewhenua is named for its extraordinary blue color and glassy appearance.
 Blue Lake is a stunning example of the high country lakes and is the clearest fresh water lake in the world.
 It has the same clarity as distilled water and has an incredible visibility of up to 80 meters.
 It attracts travelers from all over the world.